Goodyear to recall RV tires 19 years after last one was made

-DETROIT (AP) — Nineteen years after the last one was made, Goodyear has agreed to recall more than 173,000 recreational vehicle tires that the government says can fail and have killed or injured 95 people since 1998.
+DETROIT (AP) — Nineteen years after the last one was made, Goodyear has agreed to recall more than 173,000 recreational vehicle tires that the U.S. government says can fail and have killed or injured 95 people since 1998.

 Goodyear’s G159 tires have been under investigation by the National Highway Traffic Safety Administration since December of 2017.
 On Tuesday the agency posted documents on its website saying that it had pressured the company into a recall.